Skip to content ↓

 Equestrian Club

-The team at Grove House Equestrian Centre passionately believes that horses have a remarkable role to play in impacting on young people’s lives .
+Horses have a remarkable role to play in impacting on young people’s lives.
 The equestrian environment provides a powerful way of inspiring young people to connect, improve well-being and become productive members of society through a culture that provides routine, structure, and the natural development of life skills.

 Equestrian activities are educational and character-building programmes that use a flexible framework of activity.
 This will develop vital life skills that are required by the young person to succeed in education, employment and adult life.
 These include communication, confidence, responsibility, relationships, teamwork, and personal achievement.
 With the horse at the core of the learning environment, young people develop a variety of life skills ranging from everyday communication through to teamwork and understanding responsibility.
 Horses respond to clear and effective communication and can teach us this without even knowing we are studying them.
 They bestow on us the gift of confidence and self-esteem, deepening our self-awareness and allowing us to find direction in life.